lucianmarin/subreply/README.md

 ## Styleguide

-- easy to read, easy to modify
+- easy to read and easy to modify
 - no useless abstractions
 - speed of 50ms or lower for each request